qwiklabs-04/horizon-sdv/docs/workloads/openbsw/environment/dev_instance.md

 -   `CLOUD_REGION`
     - The GCP project region.
 Important for bucket, registry paths used in pipelines.

--   `CLOUD_ZONE`
+-   `HORIZON_DOMAIN`
-    - The GCP project zone.
-Important for bucket, registry paths used in pipelines.
+    - The URL domain which is required by pipeline jobs to derive URL for tools and GCP.

 -   `HORIZON_GITHUB_URL`
     - The URL to the Horizon SDV GitHub repository.